-Suppression list is the list that includes email addresses of all users who opted out from your email campaigns.
-It is a default feature in SendPulse that helps to comply with the CAN-SPAM Act, which requires to add an unsubscribe link to each email.
+A suppression list is a list that includes email addresses of all the users who opted out of your email campaigns.
+There is a default feature in SendPulse that helps comply with the CAN-SPAM Act, which requires you to add an unsubscribe link to each email.

-For your information, we also add hard-bounced addresses to the list of wrong addresses, so that you won’t waste your resources on invalid addresses.
+For your information, we also add hard-bounced addresses to the list of incorrect addresses, so that you won’t waste your resources on invalid addresses.

 You can move users to the suppression list manually.
 For that, go to the “Mailing lists” category and click the “Unsubscribed” button.
 After that, fill in a single user’s address, upload a file, or copy and paste up to 10,000 addresses.
-You may mention the reason for unsubscribing a single email address and it will appear in comments for the suppression list.
+You can mention the reason for unsubscribing a single email address, and it will appear in the comments of the suppression list.

 - The article “About Suppression Lists” by IBM explores various types of suppression lists.